By Tyson Thorne

 When speaking to some Israelites Jesus challenged them with a telling statement.
 They called themselves “children of Abraham” and he said, “If you were really children of Abraham you would do the things that Abraham did.”
 The implication for the modern believer is clear.
 If we are going to call ourselves followers of Jesus, then we ought to do the things that Jesus did.

-When we start dismissing the physical realities of this world in favor of spiritual realities, the desires of the flesh become lessened.
+When we start deprecating the physical realities of this world in favor of spiritual realities, the desires of the flesh become lessened.
 One of the key doctrines of Christianity is the hypostatic union – that is that Jesus is both 100% man and 100% God at the same time.
 How can that be?
 It’s very much like the way God made us.
 We are both physical and spiritual beings.
 The baby God created in Mary’s womb was a vessel for the third member of the trinity.
 Just as God “dwelt” in a tent the Israelites carried through the desert, and later in the temple of Solomon, so God dwelt in a child that grew into a man.

 As such, Jesus felt every temptation that we feel.
 Yet Jesus shrugged those temptations off far more easily than we do.
 Why?
 What was his secret?
 Yes his spiritual being was perfect which helped, but it was his understanding of eternity and of spiritual reality that enabled him to overcome Satan’s temptations.
 We can do likewise.
 Maybe not perfectly, but we can follow his example and be far more successful with defeating temptation than we are when we only focus on the physical side of life.